awsdocs/amazon-eks-user-guide/doc_source/capacity-blocks.md

    + `SecurityGroupIds` set to the applicable IDs \(for example: `sg-05b1d815d1EXAMPLE`\)
    + `UserData` set to the applicable `user-data` for your self\-managed node group

-   The following is a partial example CloudFormation template that creates a launch template targeting a Capacity Block\.
+   The following is an excerpt of a CloudFormation template that creates a launch template targeting a Capacity Block\.

    ```
    NodeLaunchTemplate: